cconrady/Crypto-Trading-Bot/README.md

 psycopg2==2.9.1
 ```

-You will also need to update `..\cat\python\lib\api\alpha\alpha.py` with your [Alpha](https://www.alphavantage.co/) api tockens.
-If you don't have you can create one [here](https://www.alphavantage.co/support/#api-key).
-This is a free api service to get realtime ticker data on the EUR/ZAR pair.
+You will also need to update `..\cat\python\lib\api\alpha\alpha.py` with your [Alpha](https://www.alphavantage.co/) api tocken(s).
+If you don't have one yet, you can create one [here](https://www.alphavantage.co/support/#api-key).
+This is a free api service to get realtime ticker data on the EUR/ZAR pair, please use it responsibly.

 # R (and RStudio) - frontend

-*1.* You'll need to setup a working version of [RStudio](https://www.rstudio.com/products/rstudio/#rstudio-desktop).
+**1.** You'll need to setup a working version of [RStudio](https://www.rstudio.com/products/rstudio/#rstudio-desktop).
 You can find the installation instructions [here](https://www.rstudio.com/products/rstudio/#rstudio-desktop).
 You will also need to install [R](https://www.r-project.org/) from [here](https://www.r-project.org/).

 ## Run

-*1.* Update the file `..\cat\cat.bat`.
+**1.** Update the file `..\cat\cat.bat`.
 This will execute in batch the following python files, in sequence.
 If you'd prefer, you can simply run manually each of these scripts in turn.

 ```
-1ping.py # fetch order books, save to sql database 2process.py # calculate arbitrage, and save to sql database 3fetch.py # retrieve arbitrage data, save for shiny dashboard access
+1ping.py
+2process.py
+3fetch.py
 ```

-*2.* Open and execute the R script, `..\cat\R\app.R`.
+**2.** Open RStudio and execute the R script `..\cat\R\app.R`.
 This will open an offline web-app and display the arbitrage pairs across Kraken and Luno, as well as the premiums available across the order book(s).

 ## P.S.